Dhugster/AgeisTask/SECURITY.md

 - Post about it publicly on social media

 ### Please DO:
-- Email us at: security@reporesume.com (replace with actual email)
+- Email us at: security@repo.ageis.ai
 - Include the following information:
   - Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting, etc.)
   - Full paths of source file(s) related to the issue